KennanChan/Bimface.SDK/README.md

 # Bimface.SDK
-A unofficial .NET SDK for BIMFACE
+An unofficial .NET SDK for BIMFACE